By: Stella Cooper, Learning and Development Specialist, LGM Financial Services

 Why EQ is more important than IQ in your dealership.

-In a highly competitive and fast moving industry like automotive, emotional intelligence (EQ) can seem to be very important.
+In a highly competitive and fast moving industry like automotive, emotional intelligence (EQ) may seem secondary to things like sales skills and product knowledge.
 When fully understood, EQ can have a significant impact on the quality of customer service your dealership employees can offer.

-During the workshops I conduct the emotional intelligence, I explain the concept as simply as possible: it is the awareness of your own emotions and the emotions of others, and the ability to manage your emotions .
+During the workshops I conduct on emotional intelligence, I explain the concept as simply as possible: it is the awareness of both your own emotions and the emotions of others, and the ability to manage your emotions as well as assist those around you in managing theirs.

-The shift in consumer buying habits from a relational approach, as well as the importance of positive customer interactions.
-Every interaction has your brand ambassadors can play an important part in increasing customer retention and loyalty at your dealership.
+The shift in consumer buying habits from solely relying on traditional factors such as price, to also considering the emotional experience one has with a brand, highlights the importance of positive customer interactions.
+Every interaction a customer has with your brand ambassadors can play an important part in increasing customer retention and loyalty at your dealership.

 EQ AND CUSTOMER SERVICE RESULTS

 I have trained thousands of people in customer service, and I know that the foundations of this concept are universal.
-The golden rule of quality customer service is one of the number one focus should always be the customer.
-In order to follow this golden rule, we must shift our focus to promote positive human interaction.
+The golden rule of quality customer service is that the number one focus should always be the customer.
+In order to follow this golden rule, we must shift our focus from the sale to fostering positive human interaction.

 Daniel Goleman, author and EQ guru, is responsible for bringing this concept to the business community.
 Using Daniel Goleman’s ideologies, we can see the different components of this theory, demonstrating how you can practice emotional intelligence in your dealership.
-For the purpose of this exercise, imagine that a customer returns to your dealership.
-He is angry that he can not figure out how to work the internal software on his new vehicle.
+For the purpose of this exercise, imagine that a customer returns to your dealership after recently purchasing a car from you.
+He is angry that he can’t figure out how to work the internal software on his new vehicle.

 When dealing with an angry customer, the first step in practicing EQ is to be self-aware in terms of how the customer is affecting you.
-When this customer is expressing his or her frustration in a way that you have raised your voice or point of view, your initial reaction is biological, in your amygdala.
-This area of your brain operates on an emotion rather than a logic, creating a risk of a raw, emotional reaction.
-By recognizing both your physical and physiological responses that arise within the first seven seconds, you gain the necessary perspective to respond to logical reasoning.
+When this customer is expressing his frustration in a way that perhaps involves raising his voice or pointing his finger, your initial reaction is biological, occurring in your amygdala.
+This area of your brain operates on emotion rather than logic, creating a risk of a raw, emotional reaction.
+By recognizing both your physical and physiological responses that arise within the first seven seconds, you gain the perspective necessary to respond with logical reasoning.

 After recognizing your initial response, the next step is to self-regulate.
-Your ability to control disruptive impulses that suspend your judgment is critical in this stage.
+Your ability to control disruptive impulses that suspend your judgement is critical in this stage.
 A useful tip is to be curious rather than judgmental, and give the customer the benefit of the doubt.
-Assume there is a valid issue, and remind yourself that your actions are a result of emotion, rather than taking your approach personally.
+Assume there is a valid issue, and remind yourself that his actions are a result of emotion, rather than taking his approach personally.

 Although it seems like common sense, practicing empathy is much easier said than done.
-When listening to the customer’s concerns, step up from your own emotions and consider the situation through the eyes of the customer.
-By considering what is triggering his anger or frustration and acknowledging the emotions he may have, you can make him feel at ease.
-A helpful tip for making the customer’s answer is to paraphrase or summarize his concerns.
+When listening to the customer’s concerns, step away from your own emotions and consider the situation through the eyes of the customer.
+By considering what is triggering his anger or frustration and acknowledging the emotions he may have, you can put him at ease if you make it clear that he is understood.
+A helpful tip for making the customer feel heard is to paraphrase or summarize his concerns.

 Social awareness refers to the ability to manage relationships.
-Your intention should be as positive as possible given the circumstances.
+Your intent should be to make the experience as positive as possible given the circumstances.
 By focusing on the customer’s needs and emotions, you can achieve loyalty and increase your chances of customer retention.

-Using the experience of a difficult customer interaction, this is the stage where you would offer a solution, such a personalized training for this individual on the technology that is causing him stress.
+Using the earlier example of a difficult customer interaction, this is the stage where you would offer a solution, such as personalized training for this individual on the technology system that is causing him stress.

-By moving through these steps when you encounter a situation of this nature, you will be satisfied with the customer’s initial expression of frustration, and that they will be satisfied with them.
+By moving through these steps when you encounter a situation of this nature, you will have reacted calmly to the customer’s initial expression of frustration, expressed that you heard their concern and understood them, and then offered a solution that leaves all involved parties happy.

 TRAINING EMPLOYEES IN EMOTIONAL INTELLIGENCE

 There is no shortage of helpful tools that can provide employees with the skills they need to enhance their proficiency in emotional intelligence.
-One of my favorite books is Emotional Intelligence 2.0 by Travis Bradberry and Jean Greaves.
-If your dealership’s employees are trained in customer service, it will be important to have a relationship with the customer.
+One of my favourite books to reference is Emotional Intelligence 2.0 by Travis Bradberry and Jean Greaves.
+If your dealership’s employees are trained appropriately to move through the steps discussed above in customer interactions, it will raise the bar for employees and dealerships to deal with customers in a way that highlights quality customer service.